microsoft/azure-pipelines-yaml/design/container-steps.md

 But, `docker run`ning into an arbitrary container doesn't require any of that infrastructure.
 So we'd have a great story for using teeny containers and not feel bad about having some extra requirements on full-job containers.
 - Need to support custom volume mappings, environment variables, and custom UIDs.
+- Need to support mapping in the Docker daemon so that `docker` CLI will work as expected.

 ## Challenges
 - This will be tricky to support on-premises.